mfem/web/src/tutorial/index.md

 You will learn about:

 - Importing meshes from Gmsh and Cubit
-- MFEM's meshing tools: Mesh Explorer, Mesh Optimizer and Shaper
+- MFEM's meshing tools: Mesh Explorer, Mesh Optimizer, and Shaper
-- Visualizing results in VisIt and Paraview
+- Visualizing results in VisIt and ParaView

 ---